RPJacobs/CB19-GATE-CONTROL-SYSTEM/README.md

 <img src="https://github.com/RPJacobs/CB19-GATE-CONTROL-SYSTEM/blob/main/img/esp.jpg?raw=true" width=20% height=20%>

-Now we need to bridge it to another ESP, connected to the CB19 controle box.
+Now we need to bridge it to another ESP, connected to the CB19 control box.
 I used esp-link for that (https://github.com/jeelabs/esp-link)

 Wrote a small program to attach the tmt wifi unit to the esp-link module [tmt-reverse.ino](tmt-reverse.ino) now we have a MITM serial proxy!